-- JOUR 5053 Public Affairs Reporting Instruction and practice in gathering material and writing stories on public affairs; emphasis on courts and government.
+JOUR 5053 Public Affairs Reporting Instruction and practice in gathering material and writing stories on public affairs; emphasis on courts and government.
 Requires two hours of laboratory work per week.
-Prerequisite: JOUR 2013. - JOUR 5083 Sports, Business and Opinion Writing Techniques of news-writing and information gathering in business and sports reporting.
+Prerequisite: JOUR 2013.

+JOUR 5083 Sports, Business and Opinion Writing Techniques of news-writing and information gathering in business and sports reporting.
 Techniques of opinion writing.
-Prerequisite: C or better in JOUR 2013 or permission of professor or chair. - JOUR 5113 Integrated Communications Strategies Focuses on the strategic integration of various channels and methods of communication for the purpose of delivering key messages to diverse target audiences in order to elicit responses, create a dialogue and engender relationship-building.
-Prerequisites: JOUR 3023; PR 3003; or MKTG 3013. - JOUR 5213 Social Media in Strategic CommunicationThis course examines concepts and applications of social media within mass communications, news, advertising, and public relations industries.
-We will explore and apply social media tools, integrating them into an organization's overall communication strategy. - JOUR 5323 Race, Gender and Media Survey of the interface between Americans and the mass media in the United States. - JOUR 5373 Internet Communications Provides students with a thorough understanding and practice in the use of the Information Superhighway.
+Prerequisite: C or better in JOUR 2013 or permission of professor or chair.

+JOUR 5113 Integrated Communications Strategies Focuses on the strategic integration of various channels and methods of communication for the purpose of delivering key messages to diverse target audiences in order to elicit responses, create a dialogue and engender relationship-building.
+Prerequisites: JOUR 3023; PR 3003; or MKTG 3013.

+JOUR 5213 Social Media in Strategic Communication This course examines concepts and applications of social media within mass communications, news, advertising, and public relations industries.
+We will explore and apply social media tools, integrating them into an organization's overall communication strategy.

+JOUR 5323 Race, Gender and Media Survey of the interface between Americans and the mass media in the United States.

+JOUR 5373 Internet Communications Provides students with a thorough understanding and practice in the use of the Information Superhighway.
 Students will develop skills and strategies to access and create news, advertising, and public relations messages in this new electronic medium for mass communications.
 The course will also look at new opportunities for communications professionals, examine critical social, political, and economic issues for the medium, and prepare for future technological advances.
-Prerequisite: basic computer competency. - JOUR 5473 Advanced Internet Communications Advanced Internet Communication provides students with a thorough understanding and practice in interactive and online content production and/or delivery.
+Prerequisite: basic computer competency.

+JOUR 5473 Advanced Internet Communications Advanced Internet Communication provides students with a thorough understanding and practice in interactive and online content production and/or delivery.
 The course also explores other new media opportunities available to communication professionals.
-Special Course Fees Apply. - JOUR 5913 Media Advisers Seminar To provide an overview of the issues and practices of scholastic journalism, and to enable secondary school journalism advisers to acquire and refine skills in writing, reporting, and design. - JOUR 6023 Journalism Seminar Study of the press as an institution; its problems, role, content, effects, and responsibilities as a cultural force in society.
+Special Course Fees Apply.

+JOUR 5913 Media Advisers Seminar To provide an overview of the issues and practices of scholastic journalism, and to enable secondary school journalism advisers to acquire and refine skills in writing, reporting, and design.

+JOUR 6023 Journalism Seminar Study of the press as an institution; its problems, role, content, effects, and responsibilities as a cultural force in society.

+JOUR 6243 Media Account Management Advanced study of the principles and practice of media account management.
+Includes an in-depth analysis of advantages and disadvantages of multiple media platforms in communicating messages to diverse target audiences and a discussion of effective and ethical client relationships.